qwyjibojones/o2-pushbutton/omar/openshift/README-tar.md

 ### Usage

-To redeploy this package version of O2 simply run `./run.sh <OpenShift-Cluster-Endpoint>`, where `<OpenShift-Cluster-Endpoint>` is the url of the OpenShift cluster you would like to deploy this version of O2 on.
+To redeploy this package version of O2 simply run `./run.sh <OpenShift-Cluster-Endpoint> <Overrides>`, where `<OpenShift-Cluster-Endpoint>` is the url of the OpenShift cluster you would like to deploy this version of O2 on, and `<Overrides>` is zero or more KEY=VALUE variable overrides.
+These overrides may be useful in cases such as passing in credentials from environment variables.